openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

   a supported way, so I can configure the clusters metrics collection profiles to `minimal`.
-- As a developer, I want a supported way to collect a subset of the metrics exported by my operator and operands.
+- As a developer, I want a supported way to collect a subset of the metrics exported by my operator and operands, while still collecting necessary metrics for alerts, visualization of key indicators and Telemetry.

 ### Goals